jiazhang0/documentation/Threat-and-trust-model.md

 | Deployment complexity | High | Low | Medium |
 | Implementation difficulty | Low | High | Medium |

-Note:
+In this document, we also refer "microvm-cc" interchangable as "Kata-cc" in the context of confidential containers using Kata architecture.

-1. This doc may use kata-cc equivalent to microvm-cc in order to refer to a kata-specific component.
+Note (I don't quite get the meaning of follwing two - Haidong)
-2. Here refers to the trust boundary of control plane.
+1. Here refers to the trust boundary of control plane.
-3. A component used in kata and running in POD.
+2. A component used in kata and running in POD.

-The scope of this doc is limited to vm-cc and microvm-cc/kata-cc.
+The scope of this doc is limited to vm-cc (?) and microvm-cc (kata-cc).

 ---

-## Execution stages
+## Confidential container lifecycle

-The life cycle of confidential container can be roughly divided into 3 execution stages:
+Before the threat model is discussed, it is better to understand the life cycle of confidential container, which can be roughly divided into 3 execution stages:

-- Pre-container stage: occurs before pulling container image.
+- Pre-launch stage: It is the stage where the environment is prepared to run a container before container image is pulled.
 This stage contains the build and initialization of TEEs.
-The involved components include the ones that directly associated with the protections that TEEs provide (e.g, tdx seam-loader, tdx module, psp/sev firmware and so on), Pre-OS (e.g, guest firmware, guest kernel, initrd and so on) and specific components (e.g, kata-agent, attestation-agent and so on).
+The involved components include necessary platform components each TEE needs (e.g., tdx seam-loader, tdx module, psp/sev firmware, etc.), guest boot components (e.g, guest firmware, guest kernel, initrd, etc.) and kata specific components supporting confidential computing (e.g., kata-agent, attestation-agent, etc.).

-- Container launch stage: refers to the procedure of image pulling, unpacking and launching.
+- Launch stage: This refers to the stage where container image is pulled, decryption key fetch (in case of image encryption), iamge unpacked, and instance is launched.

-- Workload operation stage: refers to the procedure since the workload in the container starts to run in TEEs.
+- Post-launch/Running stage: This refers to the stage where the workload in the container starts to execute in TEE.

 These three execution stages are sufficient to describe the execution of any forms of confidential container.
 Therefore, the following discussions about the threat model of confidential container